Impact Stories

 “SEED provided the guidance I needed to turn my aspirations into reality.”

-Her first year in Manitoba was marked by a survival job as she navigated the challenges of settling into a new environment.
 Bibi’s path to SEED began when she enrolled in Recognition Counts.
-She then seized the opportunity to participate in the Immigrant Business & Enterprise Support & Training (BEST) program, which proved to be […]
+She then seized the opportunity to participate in the Immigrant Business & Enterprise Support & Training (BEST) program, which proved to be a transformative experience and a way to apply her chemist education.

 Everleigh